medialab/defacto-enrichment-public/compile-rss/README.md

 When you run the `defacto-enrichment` workflow on a set of claim-reviews, you generate a file, `./data/enriched-urls.json`.
 When that set of claim-reviews is updated regularly and you run the `defacto-enrichment` workflow regularly, you generate a set of files.
 Ideally, the updated set of claim-reviews would have the previous run's enrichments in them, but this is not always possible.
 For example, when you're collecting a set of claim-reviews from a source that you cannot modify, you have to save the iterations of the enrichment.

-Thus the problem to solve is compiling a set of enrichments, generated over time, retaining all information that was ever available and recorded in an out-file.
+Thus the problem to solve is compiling a set of enrichments, generated over time, retaining all information that was ever available and recorded in an out-file, such as `./data/enriched-urls.json`.

 ---